Government proposes lower priority for cancer sufferers

-Many of Australia’s 150,000 cancer patients will be considered second-class compared to people infected with the coronavirus in the event of a second wave under a Federal Government plan.
+Many of Australia’s 150,000 cancer patients will be a lower priority to healthcare professionals compared to people infected with the coronavirus in the event of a second wave under a Federal Government plan.

 The proposed framework, released by Cancer Australia on Friday, aims to help national healthcare systems manage the treatment of cancer patients during the coronavirus crisis.